REID RIDER OF THE MONTH – SEPTEMBER

 Timothy Pothier is our Reid Rider of the Month for September

-Tim from New England, USA, has become our Reid Rider of the Month for September on our Zeus Fat Bike after catching our eye on Facebook over the last few months with the cool photos he shared with our community!
-We caught up with Tim to find out a little bit more about him and his expierence with our bike…
+Tim from New England, USA, has become our Reid Rider of the Month for September on our Zeus Fat Bike!
+He caught our eye on Facebook over the last few months with the cool photos he shared with our community.
+We caught up with Tim to find out a little bit more about him and his experience with our bike…

-My name is Tim Pothier.
-I am a life-long New Englander, who grew up in Massachusetts and moved to Maine 17 years ago.
+My name is Tim Pothier, a life-long New Englander, who grew up in Massachusetts and moved to Maine 17 years ago.
 I am 47 years young, married, father of 2 teenage daughters.
 I work in Education at Bonny Eagle Middle School, here in Buxton, Maine.

 When and how did you get into bike riding?

 I’ve been riding bikes for as long as I can remember.
 Ultimately, my father is responsible for my love of bikes.
 He rode his bike to work at the Post Office for decades.
 From BMX freestyle to road cycling, and everything in between, I loved to watch it and do it.
 Growing up in a large grid-style neighbourhood, all my friends would ride our bikes all over the place.
 Bikes became our mode of transportation.
 Of course, naturally, every ride would turn into a race around the block.
 The neighbourhood kids would build jumps and other obstacles that would challenge us.
 By the time I became a teenager, BMX freestyle was becoming a big hit.
 We would get together in our French Hill neighbourhood of Leominster, Massachusetts and practice all sorts of freestyle tricks.
 Mountain biking was a natural progression from BMX when I became an adult.